mirkobunse/pkccn/README.md

 The supplementary results of our submission are given as PDF files in the `results/` directory.

-- [results/tables.pdf](https://anonymous.4open.science/api/repo/pkccn-5C53/file/results/tables.pdf): F1 scores and f_alpha scores for each individual combination of method, noise configuration, and data set.
+- <a href="https://anonymous.4open.science/api/repo/pkccn-5C53/file/results/tables.pdf" target="_blank">results/tables.pdf</a>: F1 scores and f_alpha scores for each individual combination of method, noise configuration, and data set.

 ## Usage